mrbooshehri/my_devops-journey/docker/README.md

 		attachable: true
 ```

-**Note:** This sloution used when you want to connect containers on your
+**Note:** This solution used when you want to connect containers on your
 cluster with a swarm.

 To join a pre-existing network, use the external option: